December 20, 2017

 What Trevon learned in PathwayConnect helped him overcome a difficult financial problem

-At the time he heard about PathwayConnect, Trevon was struggling to pay off a large debt.
+When he heard about PathwayConnect, Trevon was struggling to pay off a large debt.
 His family struggled with many health challenges, and over the years, Trevon had borrowed money in an attempt to support them.
 Taking out loans had been his tactic to stay afloat, but after a while, he began to feel like he was drowning.

 “PathwayConnect gave me a new perspective financially,” explained Trevon.
 “During the Intro to Algebra & Personal Finance course, I learned how to create a proper budget — something our family never had before.
 I learned to recognize the financial leaks that were hurting us and how to plug them up.”